-Under-sink filters: Mounted underneath the kitchen sink, where they are fitted into the water supply line.
+Under-sink filters: These are mounted underneath the kitchen sink where they are fitted into the water supply line.
 Some models have a separate spout or faucet for water collection.
-Models use a range of technologies, including activated carbon to reverse osmosis.
-Effectiveness varies widely between models, but many under-sink filters will reduce a wide array of contaminants.
-They are ideal for filtering both drinking and cooking water.
+Models use a range of technologies, including activated carbon, to reverse osmosis.
+Effectiveness varies widely between models but many under-sink filters will reduce a wide array of contaminants.
+These are ideal for filtering both drinking and cooking water.